beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 Welcome to the first instalment of our series on leveraging the capabilities of `eBPF` (Extended Berkeley Packet Filter) for comprehensive network visibility.
-In this multi-part series, we will dive into the powerful world of `eBPF`, exploring how we can gain insights into network activity within our `k8s` nodes.
+In this multi-part series, we will dive into the powerful world of `eBPF`, exploring how we can gain insights from the network activity within our `k8s` nodes.
-Throughout this journey, we'll be utilising the dynamic duo of `Golang` and `C` to harness the full potential of `eBPF`.
+Throughout this journey, we'll be utilizing the dynamic duo of `Golang` and `C` to harness the full potential of `eBPF`.

 Today we will be using the `SEC("socket")` marco with the `__sk_buff` struct on the `eBPF` side to monitor and manage the network,